Coloquinte/torchSR/README.md

 # Super-Resolution Networks for Pytorch

-Super-resolution is a process that increases the resolution of an image, adding additional details.
+[Super-resolution](https://en.wikipedia.org/wiki/Super-resolution_imaging) is a process that increases the resolution of an image, adding additional details.
 Neural networks are the go-to method for accurate or realistic super-resolution.

-A low-resolution image, magnified x4 by a neural network, and the high resolution image:
+For example, here is a low-resolution image, magnified x4 by a neural network, and a high resolution image of the same object:

 ![Pixelated image of a butterfly](https://raw.githubusercontent.com/Coloquinte/torchSR/v1.0.2/doc/example_small.png "Low resolution image")
 ![Smooth magnified image](https://raw.githubusercontent.com/Coloquinte/torchSR/v1.0.2/doc/example_x4.png "Magnified x4")